greggparrish/bandcamp_tagplayer/README.rst

 USAGE
 -----
 - bandcamp-tagplayer <TAG>
     - ex: bandcamp-tagplayer darkwave

 - If the genre contains spaces, hyphenate it or use quotation marks.
     - ex: bandcamp-tagplayer new-wave
     - ex: bandcamp-tagplayer 'new wave'

+- For multiple genres, separate tags by space.
+    - ex: bandcamp-tagplayer dark folk france

 - Use --user to stream a user's collection.
     - bandcamp-tagplayer --user <USERNAME>
-- ex: bandcamp-tagplayer --user realredadax